ihommani/blog_source/content/thoughts/how_to_become_dev_envangelist.md

 All in all, it allows you to **change and adapt**, something important in such line of work.
 Besides, you also have the satisfaction to see things you build working and having a positive impact on others.
 ## A mutating profession
 Unfortunately for many years programmers were being seen as resources.
-Someone you give specifications and then able to translate the need into lines of code.
+Someone you give specifications and then ables to translate the needs into lines of code.
 **Denying in the process his/her ability to think and create**.
 Lately big tech companies and movement like [software craftmanship](http://en.wikipedia.org/wiki/Software_craftsmanship, 'craftmanship') emerged.
 It's an important step in the recognition of developer's carreer as a prestigious one.
 **Programmer is not a tool or a resource anymore, but someone you have to rely on**.